 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Bolivia?
+What Is the Climate Like in Bolivia?

 Bolivia’s climate differs from region to region.
 The three main climates are: